 Vaginal dryness is a common and treatable condition affecting women of all ages, though it becomes increasingly prevalent after menopause.
-Vaginal dryness occurs when oestrogen levels drop, reducing natural lubrication and causing discomfort, irritation, and painful intercourse.
-Understanding the root causes of vaginal dryness is essential because both hormonal and non-hormonal treatments are available.
-This guide covers the proven causes, symptoms, and most effective conventional and Ayurvedic treatment options for vaginal dryness.
+This condition occurs when oestrogen levels drop, reducing natural lubrication and causing discomfort, irritation, and painful intercourse.
+Understanding the root causes of the dryness is essential because both hormonal and non-hormonal treatments are available.
+This guide covers the proven causes, symptoms, and most effective conventional and Ayurvedic treatment options for this issue.

 Table of Contents